Viken-Blockchain-Solutions/trustd-poc-documentation/docs/index.md

 The TrustD POC project explores the implementation of Self-Sovereign Identity (SSI) within the Transport and Logistics sector, leveraging the Dock.io blockchain to enhance digital identity verification processes.
 Our documentation covers everything from system architecture, key technologies, to user guides on managing digital credentials.

 ---

-## Need Help?

-If you have any questions or need assistance, please refer to our [FAQs](faqs.md) or [Contact Support](contact_support.md) directly.
-Our team is here to help you navigate the TrustD ecosystem successfully.